IoT should be considered the Internet of Hacking (IoH).

 All of these factors would seem to favour the ability to get good security technologies engineered directly into the products by sharing the load.

-The European Union were reported to be looking at regulating security into the IoT eco-system, but in the past regulation hasn’t improved the security of related products such as DSL routers.
+The European Union were reported to be looking at regulating security into the IoT eco-system, to try and prevent the internet of hacking, but in the past regulation hasn’t improved the security of related products such as DSL routers.
 Regulation is only likely to be effective if it is driven out of China.
 China does have a strong incentive to do this.
+But it is unlikely to do anything to help prevent the internet of hacking.

 The government has a strong design to increase the value of Chinese manufacturing beyond low value assembly and have local products seen as being high quality.
 President Xi has expressed frustration that the way Chinese manufacturing appears to be sophisticated, yet cannot make a good ballpoint pen.